Very-Veggie Breakfast Bowls are full of fresh veggies, and protein-packed eggs. This meatless, vegetarian breakfast recipe satisfies!

 In the Midwest it’s very common to have a protein, vegetable, and non-vegetable starch like bread or pasta at every meal.
 Not wrong, not right – it just is!
-That said, we wondered what would happen if – gasp! – we didn’t eat a starch with each meal (trust me, we talked about more riveting topics than starches all night!)
-Starches can be hard to work off, are typically devoid of nutrition, and often served as filler.
-Truly I feel like I serve a starch with dinner more out of habit than anything else.
-How nuts is that?
+That said, my husband and I recently wondered what would happen if – gasp! – we didn’t eat a starch with each meal (trust me, we talk about more riveting topics than starches!)

-There are several options for making and/or procuring cauliflower rice: send the florets through a food processor fitted with the grating blade, grate the head on a box grater, or purchase a bag of cauliflower crumbles from the store – Green Giant and Trader Joe’s both have product I know of.
+There are several options for making and/or procuring cauliflower rice: send the florets through a food processor fitted with the grating blade, grate the head on a box grater, or purchase a bag of fresh or frozen cauliflower crumbles from the store.

-I’ll be straight up and tell you that cauliflower rice doesn’t get crispy like hash browns, but the experience is similar.
-It’s all about the visual with this dish, and once the cauliflower is sauteed, it’s a dead ringer for its potato counterpart.
+Of course cauliflower rice doesn’t get crispy like hash browns, but the experience is similar.
+It’s all about the visual with this dish, and once the cauliflower is sauted, it’s a dead ringer for its potato counterpart.

 Best of all?
 This meal is super easy to throw together and although I’m labeling them “breakfast bowls” I’ve eaten this dish for every meal of the day.
 Vegetable power, baby!

-Start by adding a drizzle of extra virgin olive oil to a 10″ skillet over medium heat.
+Start by adding a drizzle of extra virgin olive oil to a large skillet over medium heat.
 Add 4oz sliced mushrooms then saute until they release their water.
-After the liquid has evaporated (there should only be a little,) season with garlic powder, salt, and pepper, saute until the mushrooms are golden brown, and then remove to a plate.
+After the liquid has evaporated season with garlic powder, salt, and pepper then saute until the mushrooms are golden brown, and remove to a plate.

 Add another drizzle of extra virgin olive oil to the skillet then turn the heat up to medium-high.
 Add 1-1/2 cups cauliflower rice, season with garlic powder, salt, and pepper, then saute until crisp-tender, 4-5 minutes.